ethereum-optimism/optimism-tutorial/sdk-gas-estimate/README.md

 ```

 This function displays the results to show you the estimates and the real information.
-This lets you see how accurate the estimates are.
+This lets you see how accurate the estimates were.

 ```js
 const main = async () => {